Miromat/miromat.github.io/pages/persprofile.md

 •	Set clear goals and pursue them with determination.
 People regard me as reliable and hard-working.

 Link to my result: https://bigfive-test.com/result/5d7ca021e108cb006217b026

+The results of all three tests paint a similar picture.
+I am a person who stays calm and thinks clearly in stressful situations.
+I am slightly introverted and love helping others.
+I prefer a combination hands-on learning with the addition of visual and audible learning material.
+I agree with most of the test results.
+There are things I knew about myself and some that I did not.
+I find it very interesting that the Myers-Briggs sees my personality type in supporting roles, helping others.
+I have been working in IT Support roles for most of my professional career, enjoying it immensely not knowing why.
+The joy and satisfaction I get from helping others and solving their problems has now been explained to me.

+I have never had issues in the past working in teams, it is the opposite, I actually enjoy it.
+Working with others is a great experience, especially when people come from different backgrounds and cultures.
+Different thinking and language barriers can be hard to overcome but, in the end, it will benefit the project and will help the team to achieve extraordinary things.
+Looking at my result, I do not think they will influence my behaviour in working with a team.
+I like teamwork.
+I can apply my ideas and help finish tasks.
+There is no reason to adjust or change.

+I can lead a project team if necessary but prefer to be “just” a member.
+This means when forming a team, I would need to find a group with someone who is comfortable and possibly has the experience to take the lead.
+I believe in my work there are members who will be able to do so through previous experience and their current positions.